 How it works

 iCloud Backup makes a copy of the information on your iPhone, iPad, and iPod touch.
 When your device is backed up in iCloud, you can easily set up a new device or restore information on one you already have.
-To let iCloud automatically back up your device each night, here's what you need to do:
+To let iCloud automatically back up your device each day, here's what you need to do:

 - Connect your device to a power source.

 - Connect your device to a Wi-Fi network.